Cold Spring Harbor Laboratory: History

 The institution took root as The Biological Laboratory in 1890, a summer program for the education of college and high school teachers studying zoology, botany, comparative anatomy and nature.
 The program began as an initiative of Eugene G. Blackford and Franklin Hooper, director of the Brooklyn Institute of Arts and Sciences, the founding institution of The Brooklyn Museum.
 In 1904, the Carnegie Institution of Washington established the Station for Experimental Evolution at Cold Spring Harbor on an adjacent parcel.
 In 1921, the station was reorganized as the Carnegie Institution Department of Genetics.

+The 110-acre Cold Spring Harbor Laboratory Historic District was listed on the National Register of Historic Places in 1994.
+The National Park Service identifies science, conservation, and architecture as its principal areas of historical significance.

 Between 1910 and 1939, the laboratory was the base of the Eugenics Record Office of biologist Charles B. Davenport and his assistant Harry H. Laughlin, two prominent American eugenicists of the period.
 Davenport was director of the Carnegie Station from its inception until his retirement in 1934.
 In 1935 the Carnegie Institution sent a team to review the ERO's work, and as a result the ERO was ordered to stop all work.
 In 1939 the Institution withdrew funding for the ERO entirely, leading to its closure.
 The ERO's reports, articles, charts, and pedigrees were considered scientific facts in their day, but have since been discredited.
 Its closure came 15 years after its findings were incorporated into the National Origins Act (Immigration Act of 1924), which severely reduced the number of immigrants to America from southern and eastern Europe who, Harry Laughlin testified, were racially inferior to the Nordic immigrants from England and Germany.
 Charles Davenport was also the founder and the first director of the International Federation of Eugenics Organizations in 1925.
 Today, Cold Spring Harbor Laboratory maintains the full historical records, communications and artifacts of the ERO for historical, teaching and research purposes.
 The documents are housed in a campus archive and can be accessed online and in a series of multimedia websites.